 Reading critically means distinguishing fact from opinion or interpretation; at its most basic level, it means questioning what is said in a text, how it is said, and why it is said.
 In a consultation, we can go through a range of questions that might be asked of texts that you are reading.

-Consultations are held at the Academic Skills Centre, Level 3, Central Library.
+ASC consultations can be either by Zoom or in-person.
+In-person consultations are held at the Academic Skills Centre, Level 3, Central Library.
 Consultations are limited to one per fortnight per student with a limit of up to 8 appointments a year.
 To make an appointment, phone (03) 369 3900.
 If you are bringing written work, please print it in a 12-point font with double spacing.
 If you are working on an essay or report, please bring the assignment instructions with you.
 If you are working on your thesis, please let the learning advisor know what aspects of your writing you would like to focus on during the consultation.

 None of your activities at ASC are recorded on your academic transcript.
 However, ASC does maintain an internal database of the students it sees, which allows us to follow your progress.